Volkswagen T6 California BiTDI aut. Caravan as an example

 Weight

 The motor preformance of the Volkswagen is in general very good.
-And also the weight of the Caravan with a User Payload (-560 kg in the caravan and 200 kg in the car including passengers), is very good.
+But the weight of the Caravan with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is quite heavy.
+Proper and careful loading is essential and don't drive too fast.
+Remember to load your caravan correctly, insuring that the noseweight of the caravan is sufficient and the weight is distributed properly!

 Flat roads